Intel partners with Rolls-Royce to develop autonomous cargo ships

 With large cargo ships hauling almost 90 percent of the world’s goods, Rolls-Royce believes that making them autonomous, or in some cases remote-controlled, can dramatically improve safety, as well as making fleets more efficient.
 The effort is one of a growing number of efforts to disrupt and reinvent global logistics.
 But one of the biggest challenges is designing systems that can record and manage the massive amount of data such a system would generate from a ship.

-The array of visual and position sensors, plus higher-resolution cameras, will have to be processed in real time in close proximity or on the ships, to avoid any lags.
+The array of visual and position sensors, plus higher-resolution cameras, will have to be processed in real time in close proximity or on the ships to avoid any lags.
 Rolls-Royce estimates that could generate 1TB of data per day for each ship.

 To help crunch that data, Rolls-Royce says it will use Intel’s Xeon Scalable processors on ships and in specially designed datacenters.
 The company already uses Intel’s 3D NAND SSDs for ship data storage.
 As the system develops, it plans to evaluate Intel’s Optane SSDs and FPGAs for possible use, as well.